 It is in this area that the FCA’s decision in Canada Pipe may have the most important implications.
 In general, the FCA’s decision holds that the strict focus of section 79 is to preserve competition in a market on a relative basis rather than an absolute basis.
 With what appears to be such a formal and strict approach, it will remain to be seen how many other acts would be caught by section 79.
 This is because the commissioner has to show both an intended negative effect on a competitor and a relative substantial lessening of competition even though it may be that the market, in fact, remains competitive.
 Also, it will be interesting to see if in future cases this type of analysis will, in practice, essentially shift the onus from the commissioner to the dominant party to prove the merit of its conduct.

-However, the Bureau’s approach appears to have shifted with the release of the Draft Guidelines in 2009 and the waste services consent agreement referenced above.
-The Draft Guidelines no longer refer to the need to demonstrate coordination between the parties, with the result that two firms, neither of which would be considered dominant on its own, could be found to have engaged in joint dominance merely for engaging in a practice that is common in the industry.
-Various commentators have called upon the Bureau to clarify its approach to joint dominance when the Draft Guidelines are finalised.77
+However, the Bureau’s approach appears to have shifted with the release of the 2009 Draft and the waste services consent agreement referenced above.
+The 2009 and 2012 Drafts no longer refer to the need to demonstrate coordination between the parties, with the result that two firms, neither of which would be considered dominant on its own, could be found to have engaged in joint dominance merely for engaging in a practice that is common in the industry.
+Various commentators have called upon the Bureau to clarify its approach to joint dominance when the guidelines are finalised.74

 Section 79 also sets out several specific circumstances in which the Tribunal is not entitled to issue an order.
 These include where: